citrix/monitoring-api/docs/index.md

     -  Using a cmd prompt, locate the installed Citrix Monitor directory (typically in C:\\Program Files\\Citrix\\Monitor\\Service).
 Within that directory run:
     ```
     Citrix.Monitor.Exe -CONFIGUREFIREWALL -ODataPort 449 -RequireODataSsl
     ```
     - Run the following PowerShell commands:
     ```
+    asnp citrix.\* (if not already run within this window)
+    get-MonitorServiceInstance | register-ConfigServiceInstance
+    Get-ConfigRegisteredServiceInstance -ServiceType Config |
+    Reset-MonitorServiceGroupMembership
+    ```
+***Part 2.2: Modify the Monitor Service configuration settings*** **(applicable for OData V4 only)**

+1.  <add key="owin:baseAddress" value="https://localhost/citrix/monitor/odata/v4" />
+1. From any Delivery Controller in the Site, run the following PowerShell commands once.
+This removes the Monitor Service registration with the Configuration Service.
+    ```
+    asnp citrix.\*
+    \$serviceGroup = get-configregisteredserviceinstance -servicetype
+    Monitor | Select -First 1 ServiceGroupUid
+    remove-configserviceGroup -ServiceGroupUid
+    \$serviceGroup.ServiceGroupUid
+    ```
+1. Do the following on all Controllers in the Site:
+    -  Using a cmd prompt, locate the installed Citrix Monitor directory (typically in C:\\Program Files\\Citrix\\Monitor\\Service).
+Within that directory run:
+    ```
+    Citrix.Monitor.Exe -ConfigureFirewall -ODataPort 443 -RequireODataTls -ODataSdkPort 443 -RequireODataSdkTls
+    ```
+    - Run the following PowerShell commands:
+    ```